 What is an AMOLED display?

 AMOLED stands for Active Matrix Organic Light Emitting Diode.
 This type of LCD (liquid crystal display) uses thin organic semiconductor diodes and thin film transistors instead of liquid crystals.
-The AMOLED display has been around since the early 2000s, with its first commercial use being in Samsung's New F700 phone in 2003.
+The AMOLED display has been around since the early 2000s, with its first commercial use being in samsung parts of New F700 phone in 2003.
 It was in 2010 that we started to see more widespread adoption of the technology with products like the Samsung Galaxy S2.

 The Active matrix technology came about as an improvement on the existing passive matrix technology that used passive components like wires which wires arranged vertically and horizontally to control each pixel.
 The color and brightness of the pixel and, thereby, the picture can be altered by varying the electrical charge at the given joint of vertical and horizontal wires.